Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 When Paradox grows ST either steps up one of Paradox dice or adds a #d6 to Paradox -- two if the pool was empty.
 A character grows their Paradox in multiple ways:
 - Whenever they use vulgar magick, Paradox grows once and the player gains a #pp.

-- Whenever a Sleeper witnesses them use vulgar magick, Paradox grows twice and the player gains a #pp.
+- Whenever they use vulgar magick in front of Sleeper witnesses, Paradox grows twice and the player gains 2 #pp\s.

 - Whenever they roll a hitch using magick, the Storyteller may grow Paradox as per peril rules, paying for it as normal.

 - Special circumstances: Certain special circumstances like encounters with Mad Ones may grow Paradox in unusual ways as well.

-Paradox gets to roll against the character (as described in the ST section) if they performed magick and their Paradox isn't empty.
-If Paradox succeeds they get to inflict a complication or stress, representing the form Backlash takes, be it Quiet, Burn, a Paradox flaw or spirit.
+Paradox gets to roll against the character (as described in the ST section) if their Paradox grew.
+If Paradox succeeds, they get to inflict a complication, representing the form Backlash takes, be it Quiet, Burn, a Paradox flaw or spirit.

 If a PC accumulates enough Paradox, then the ST may spend from the peril pool to put them in a Paradox realm.

 The PC can reduce Paradox by rolling against it, taking an action on their turn to steel themselves before the might of reality hitting them.
-Success depletes the Paradox dice, and results in a Paradox flaw that has a relatively harmless effect.
+Success depletes the Paradox dice, and results in a Paradox flaw that has a relatively harmless effect not represented by a complication.

 #colbreak()